-(a) Following the occurrence of a Significant Event of Default that is continuing and has not been cured within sixty (60) Days of a Significant Event of Default (a "Matured Significant Event of Default"), the City may, on written notice to Owner delivered within sixty (60) days following the expiration of the sixty (60) Day cure period following the Significant Event of Default becoming a Matured Significant Event of Default (the "Mandatory Sale Notice"), institute the procedures set forth in this Section 11.3; provided however; (i) if the City fails to deliver such Mandatory Sale Notice to Owner within such sixty (60) day period, the City shall be deemed to have waived the Mandatory Sale remedy with respect to that Matured Significant Event of Default, and (ii) notwithstanding the expiration of the applicable cure period, if Owner shall have cured the Matured Event of Default prior to the delivery of such Mandatory Sale Notice, the remedy of Mandatory Sale shall not be available with respect to that Matured Significant Event of Default Event of Default prior to the delivery of such Mandatory Sale Notice, the remedy of Mandatory Sale shall not be available with respect to that Matured Significant Event of Default.
+(a) Following both the occurrence of a Significant Event of Default that is continuing and has not been cured within ninety (90) Days following written notice to Owner of such Significant Event of Default and expiration of the cure period available to a lender pursuant to Section 10.05(b)-(d) (and up to an additional ninety (90) Days as approved by the City, provided the Owner is exercising commercially reasonable best efforts to cure such Significant Event of Default (such approval not being unreasonably withheld)) (a "Matured Significant Event of Default"), the City may, on written notice to Owner delivered within ninety (90) Days following the expiration of the ninety (90) Day cure period following the Significant Event of Default becoming a Matured Significant Event of Default (the "Mandatory Sale Notice"), institute the procedures set forth in this Section 11.03; provided, however, the City's remedy of Mandatory Sale shall not be available with respect to that Matured Significant Event of Default if: (i) the City fails to deliver such Mandatory Sale Notice to Owner within such ninety (90) Day period (the City shall be deemed to have waived the Mandatory Sale remedy with respect to that Matured Significant Event of Default), or (ii) notwithstanding the expiration of the applicable cure period, Owner has cured the Matured Significant Event of Default prior to the delivery of such Mandatory Sale Notice.

-(b) Following receipt of a timely Mandatory Sale Notice, Owner shall commence good faith efforts to dispose of the Project in a manner consistent with this Agreement.
+- (b) Following receipt of a timely and proper Mandatory Sale Notice, Owner shall commence good faith efforts to dispose of the Project in a manner consistent with this Agreement.
 In effecting any such disposition, Owner (or any agent or conservator) shall be entitled to seek to maximize Owner's own economic return, subject to consultation with the City.
-During the period in which Owner is endeavoring to effect the disposition of the Project in a Mandatory Sale (the "Sale Period"), Owner shall (if legally permitted to do so) continue to operate the Project pursuant to and in accordance with this Agreement.

-(c) The Project may be operated during the Sale Period by a conservator qualified under the Act on the occurrence and for the duration of any of the following events: (i) Owner's Casino License is suspended or revoked by a final, non-appealable order or Owner fails to renew its Casino License; (ii) at the election of City upon written notice to Owner, if the disposition of the Project has not been completed within two (2) years following delivery of a timely Mandatory Sale Notice; (iii) at the election of City upon written notice to Owner, upon the occurrence of a further Matured Significant Event of Default other than the original Matured Significant Event of Default giving rise to the Mandatory Sale Notice.

-(d) Prior to completion of the disposition of the Project pursuant to a Mandatory Sale, Owner and City may mutually agree to terminate the disposition process, in which event the Mandatory Sale Notice shall be deemed to have been withdrawn and to be of no force or effect.
+During the period in which Owner is endeavoring to effect the disposition of the Project in a Mandatory Sale (the "Sale Period"), Owner shall (if legally permitted to do so) continue to operate the Project pursuant to and in accordance with this Agreement. - (c) The Project may be operated during the Sale Period by a conservator qualified under the Act on the occurrence and for the duration of any of the following events: (i) Owner's Casino License is suspended or revoked by a final, non-appealable order or Owner fails to renew its Casino License; (ii) at the election of City upon written notice to Owner, if the disposition of the Project has not been completed within two (2) years following delivery of a timely Mandatory Sale Notice; (iii) at the election of City upon written notice to Owner, upon the occurrence of a further Matured Significant Event of Default other than the original Matured Significant Event of Default giving rise to the Mandatory Sale Notice. - (d) Prior to completion of the disposition of the Project pursuant to a Mandatory Sale, Owner and City may mutually agree to terminate the disposition process, in which event the Mandatory Sale Notice shall be deemed to have been withdrawn and to be of no force or effect.